How to translate the text in an image?

 - Image is always the same file format as the original – .svg, .png, .jpg

-- Image should be close to the same size as the original
+- Image should be as close as possible to the same size as the original.
+This will prevent layout issues from your image being too big or too small.

 If the image is in an image widget (something like[[☃ image 1]])